Windz-GameDev/CIS6913-Research-Methods-Project/README.md

 This repository contains research and analysis focusing on game development, particularly examining the impact of Procedural Content Generation (PCG) and other AI/ML technologies.
 The project aims to explore the differences in development time, cost, performance, innovation, and user satisfaction between games that utilize PCG and those that do not.

 ## Disclaimer
-Most of the data in the CSV file is obtained from Wikipedia; however, certain portions of the data, like innovation and performance, have been temporarily filled in with believable data using ChatGPT 4.0.
+This project is a work in progress.
+Most of the data in the CSV file is obtained from Wikipedia or using publicly available information; however, certain portions of the data, like innovation and performance, have been temporarily filled in with believable data using ChatGPT 4.0.
 Therefore, the dataset should not yet be used as a reference for other projects or research.

 ## Repository Structure
 - `game_data.csv`: This CSV file contains the dataset used for analysis, featuring details on various games including development time, cost, and other relevant metrics.